It’s increasingly rare, but we love i. Here are five great reasons why why handmade jewelry matters

 Why Handmade Jewelry Matters

-With handmade jewelry, it’s entirely different.
+So the first reason why handmade jewelry matters is the fact that it’s entirely different.
 They barely make use of any machines at all.
 Instead, you can actually see the handiwork that has gone into each unit, with the full talent of the creator on display.
 Each item is unique.
 And so, each item is more exclusive.

 Handmade jewellery has another advantage: it tends to be a lot more affordable than its mass-produced siblings.
 It may seem odd, given the fact that it takes more time and effort to create handmade jewelry, but the truth is such manufacturers often have considerably lower overheads, meaning that they don’t need to pass those costs onto the customer.

-Mass jewelry makers, on the other hand, have huge expenses, from factory overheads to marketing professionals, IT staff and administrators.
-These costs soon add up, making the price of some store-bought items exceptionally high – even when the same quality materials are used as artisanal producers.
+Mass jewelry makers, on the other hand, have huge expenses.
+These include everything from factory overheads to marketing professionals, IT staff and administrators.
+These costs soon add up, making the price of some store-bought items exceptionally high.

 Jewellery should always carry a highly personal meaning.
 Whether it’s your grandmother’s ring that you wear on a chain, or a special piece made just for you, it should offer more than simply being a pretty accessory.